- Discover CSUB

 History of the MSN/FNP Program at CSUB

 The Department of Nursing at CSU Bakersfield opened the Master of Science in Nursing (MSN) program in 1987 with a graduate degree in Nursing Administration.
-The FNP option was introduced in 1996 and granted accreditation by the Commission on Collegiate Nursing Education (CCNE).
+The FNP option was introduced in 1996 and granted accreditation by the Commission on Collegiate Nursing Education (CCNE) in 1998.

-Between 1996—2010, the MSN program graduated 114 FNPs and 35 Clinical Nurse Leaders, Clinical Nurse Specialists, Nurse Educators, and School Nurses.
-Most graduates have remained in Kern County and are leaders within the local healthcare community.
+Between 1996 and 2010, the MSN program graduated 114 FNPs and 35 Clinical Nurse Leaders, Clinical Nurse Specialists, Nurse Educators, Nurse Administrators, Nursing Case Mangers, and School Nurses.
+CSUB is the only public university in the region that offers a Traditional BSN, RN-BSN, or MSN degree.

 During a period of statewide budget cuts, the difficult decision was made to suspend admissions to the CSUB MSN program.
 In 2010, the remaining FNP students completed their degrees.